bneiG1/BCI-Unicorn-Hybrid-Black_P300_Speller/docs/signal_processing.md

 # Signal Processing Pipeline

+This document describes the EEG signal processing steps used in the P300 Speller BCI system.
+For a high-level overview, see [overview.md](overview.md).
+For classification details, see [classification.md](classification.md).

 ## Processing Order
 Filtering → Artifact Removal → Downsampling → Epoching → Baseline Correction → Feature Extraction